avaamsel/vynl/docs/api_endpoints.md

 ### `DELETE 'api/playlist/:id`

+**Description:** Deletes a playlist.
+Calling user must own the playlist.

 ### `PUT 'api/playlist/:id'`

 **Description:** Update a playlist with a new list of songs and/or a new name.
 Requires user's access token, a playlist id, and a playlist object in the body.
 Created at time, user id, and playlist id will not be updated even if passed object's differ.
 Returns the old playlist object in json of response.